Salisbury North

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Salisbury North had a lower than average income level nationally according to the latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers was $41,948 and the average income stood at $45,138, which compared to figures for Greater Adelaide of $54,808 and $66,852 respectively.
+The suburb of Salisbury North had a lower than average national income level in financial year 2023, according to ATO data aggregated by AreaSearch.
+Its median income among taxpayers was $41,948 and the average income stood at $45,138.
+This compares to figures for Greater Adelaide of $54,808 (median) and $66,852 (average).
 Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $45,639 (median) and $49,110 (average) as of September 2025.
-Census data revealed household, family and personal incomes in Salisbury North all fell between the 5th and 6th percentiles nationally.
-Income analysis showed that 31.2% of the population, consisting of 3,473 individuals, fell within the $800 - $1,499 income range, differing from patterns across the surrounding region where the $1,500 - $2,999 range dominated with 31.8%.
-Housing affordability pressures were severe, with only 81.1% of income remaining, ranking at the 6th percentile.
+Census data shows household, family, and personal incomes in Salisbury North all fall between the 5th and 6th percentiles nationally.
+Income analysis reveals that 31.2% of the population (3,473 individuals) fall within the $800 - $1,499 income range, differing from patterns across the surrounding region where $1,500 - $2,999 dominates with 31.8%.
+Housing affordability pressures are severe in Salisbury North, with only 81.1% of income remaining, ranking at the 6th percentile nationally.

 Frequently Asked Questions - Income